 Nevertheless, we’re doing our best with these rankings, and offering some explanation as to why we feel the way we do about each month.
 Please note that these rankings are only applicable for the remainder of 2019, so do not rely on them for 2020…

 If you’re looking for a “sweet spot,” we’d recommend aiming for around November 10-22, 2019.
-This should be the best mix of nice weather, lower crowds, Christmas decorations, and just maybe Rise of the Resistance being open.
+This should be the best mix of nice weather, lower crowds, Christmas decorations, and just maybe Rise of the Resistance having soft openings towards the end of that timeframe.
 Any dates after November 22, 2019 are likely to see increasingly elevated Thanksgiving crowds.

-Promotions have already been released to entice people to visit in July, with Free Dining beginning immediately after the Independence Day holiday on July 5, 2019.
+Promotions have already been released to entice people to visit in July, with Free Dining beginning immediately after the Independence Day holiday.
 We predict that this won’t be enough to offset those sitting out this summer, making July a slightly better option.

 That window will offer the best combination of schools going back into session, poor weather discouraging others from visiting, and a lack of anyone who is waiting for Star Wars: Galaxy’s Edge.
 Those two weeks or so have the potential to be the absolute least busy of the year, but when averaged with the beginning of the month and last few days, we’re still giving the edge to September.